bemson/subetha-client/README.md

 Below is the call signature passed to message handlers.

-  1. _toClient_ - The Client instance receiving the message.
+  1. _receiver_ - The Client instance receiving the message.
-  2. _fromPeer_ - The Peer instance that sent the message.
+  2. _sender_ - The Peer instance that sent the message.
   3. _payload_ - A custom, arbitrary value sent from the peer.
   4. _details_ - Message meta-data.
     * `id` - The message id.
     * `sent` - The date the message was sent (as a `Date` instance).
     * `timeStamp` - The date the message was received (in milliseconds).
-    * `peers` - An array of recipient ids.
+    * `peers` - An array of receiver ids.
 (This is empty for broadcasts.)

 ### Subetha::protocol